dmckinnon/dmckinnon.github.io/_posts/2022-08-30-Stormbreaker.markdown

 ### The counterweight
 Everything being attached threw a particular problem into sharp relief: the head was roughly 13kgs, and the handle was ...
 500g at best.
 Less, maybe.
 So the centre of mass was basically inside the handle, and this had incredible lever arm force wherever you held the handle.
 I needed a counterweight to be able to hold it in any way that wasn't directly upright.
 But what's super heavy?
 I need to counteract 13kgs, and shift the balance point to a comfortable holding spot on the handle, perhaps twenty centimetres lower than the head.
 Furthermore, there wasn't a lot of room to fit a counterweight reasonably, so any counterweight needed to be very dense.

-Lead came to mind, as a compromise between density and cost (platinum may be better for density but is $$$$$$).
-I bought a large fishing sinker, 7lbs of lead or so.
+Lead came to mind, as a compromise between density and cost (platinum may be better for density but is _expensive_).
+I bought a large fishing sinker, 7lbs of lead (they were sold in lbs, not kgs, alas).
 How to attach this?
 Well, the melting point of lead is 327 degrees Celsius, and while wood ignites at about 300 degrees Celsius, it needs a good environment to sustain a burn ... and I'd also felt that the end of the handle needed to look thicker anyway.
 So I cut another block off the thick beam I had, and drilled and carved out the centre to make a) a pit for the sinker to fit in, and b) a hole just wide enough to jam the handle in and attach this tightly:

 ![First attempt](/assets/stormbreaker/block_end.jpg)